-Grid 1: Task Breakdown Table, which lists individual tasks and the people responsible for them.
+Table 1: Task Management table, which lists individual tasks and who's in charge.

-Grid 2: Task Summary Table, which lists the tasks each person is responsible for.
+Table 2: Team OKR task, which lists the tasks each person is responsible for.

 You can perform the following operations:

-- 1.Column to search - Select grid: Select the Task Breakdown table as the source grid in which you want to search for data.
+- 1.Search range - Select table: Select the Team OKR Tasks table as the source grid in which you want to search for data.

-- 2.Column to search - Select column: Select the Task Description column as the source column in which you want to search for data.
+- 2.Search range - Select field: Select the OKR column as the source column in which you want to search for data.

-- 3.Conditions for search - Select column (left): Select the Implemented by column in the current table as the search conditions to search for the tasks for each person in the source grid.
+- 3.Search condition - Select field (left): Select the Owner field in the current table as the search conditions to search for the tasks for each person in the source grid.

-- 4.Conditions for search - Select column (right): Select the column in the source grid from which to search for matches to the Implemented by conditions in the current grid.
-This is the Implemented by column in the task breakdown table.
-This way, the information in the two Implemented by columns are matched to find all tasks for each person.
+- 4.Search condition - Select field (right): Select the Task leader column in the source grid from which to search for matches to the Owner field in the current grid.

-- 5.Search results display method: Select Original to display the matching information just as it appears in the source.
+- 5.Result array: Select Value to display the matching information just as it appears in the source.